gramineproject/gramine/Documentation/devel/onboarding.rst

      ``loader.insecure__disable_aslr = true``.
 But don't use the last two options in production; use them only for debugging and analysis!

-   - Analyze FS mount points (``fs.mount`` fields) in the manifest file carefully.
-Check for duplicate mount points -- remember that a duplicate mount point's path *shadows* the previous mount point's path (i.e., if you have ``fs.mount.libs.path = "/lib"`` and then ``fs.mount.more_libs.path = "/lib"``, then files from the former path will disappear inside Gramine).
+   - Analyze FS mount points (``fs.mounts``) in the manifest file carefully.
+     Check for duplicate mount points -- remember that a duplicate mount point's path *shadows* the previous mount point's path (i.e., if you have two mounts with ``path = "/lib"``, then files from the former mount will disappear inside Gramine).

    - Collect the strace (system call trace) log on the original (native) application, e.g.::